rubygems/bundler/ISSUES.md

   - What version of bundler you are using
   - What version of Ruby you are using
+  - What version of Rubygems you are using
   - Whether you are using RVM, and if so what version
   - Your Gemfile
   - Your Gemfile.lock